Abhijeet-Real/GeeseTools/README.md

-# 📦 dpp
+# 🪿 Goose

 **Modular and Extensible Data Preprocessing Library for Machine Learning**

-`dpp` is a plug-and-play, mixin-based Python library that streamlines the preprocessing of tabular datasets for machine learning tasks.
+`Goose` is a plug-and-play, mixin-based Python library that streamlines the preprocessing of tabular datasets for machine learning tasks.
 Whether you’re cleaning messy data, encoding categories, transforming skewed distributions, or scaling features — this package has you covered.

 ---